tturdumamatovv/reviro/README.md

 > pip install -r requirements.txt

+4. Then we can launch our website using docker
+> sudo docker-compose up -d --build

+or
+> docker-compose up -d --build

-4. Then you need to create tables in the database
+5. Then you need to create tables in the database
 > alembic upgrade head

-5. Then we can launch our website using docker
+5. After that, you will need to restart the docker
 > sudo docker-compose up -d --build

 or
 > docker-compose up -d --build

 6. Next we go to swagger,